Rana-Irem-Turhan/FinRisk-AI/README.md

-# Credit Score Classification Project
+# FinRisk-AI / Credit Score Classification

 ## 1. Problem Definition
 The objective of this project is to build a machine learning model to classify customers' credit scores into three categories: **Good, Standard, and Poor**.
 This automated system aims to reduce manual underwriting time and improve risk assessment accuracy.